Chaupai (Sikhism): Method and purpose

 This hymn offers one protection and security and many Sikhs recite this Bani to gain spiritual safety and defense from external and internal enemies, worries and afflictions.
 The Gurmukhi gives one self-confidence and an upbeat feeling.
 This Bani gives one the feeling of reliability and dependability on the Lord.

 According to the researchers: Gurinder Singh Mann, Leicester UK and Dr Kamalroop Singh, London, the Chaupai Sahib was completed at Gurdwara Bhabour Sahib, Nangal as the closure of Sri Charitropakhyan written by the Tenth Guru.
-They show the proof of this in their book: Sri Dasam Granth Questions and Answers: London: Archimedes Press, 2011.
-These authors have received their University degrees on the Sri Dasam Granth Sahib.